LFCS Seminar Thursday 26th June: John Longley

 subject.

-Lecture 1 will cover the following material:
+Lecture 1 will cover the following core material:

-Motivations and historical background.
-Logical relations as a key
+Logical relations as a key proof technique:

 normalization and continuity results.
-Some surprising programs

-possible in T.
+Some surprising programs possible in T.

 The Berger-Schwichtenberg normalization by evaluation theorem.